gardener/dependency-watchdog/docs/deployment/configure.md

 ## Prober

-Dependency watchdog prober command takes command-line-flags which are meant fine-tune the prober.
-In addition a `ConfigMap` is also mounted to the prober container which provides tuning knobs for the all probes that the prober starts.
+Dependency watchdog prober command takes command-line-flags which are meant to fine-tune the prober.
+In addition a `ConfigMap` is also mounted to the container which provides tuning knobs for the all probes that the prober starts.

-## Command line arguments
+### Command line arguments

 Prober can be configured via the following flags: